bwhalley/madnesscarlo/README.md

 ## Output

-The simulator generates an Excel file with five sheets:
+The simulator generates an Excel file with **11 comprehensive sheets**:

+### Core Statistics
 1. **Card Stats** - See % and Cast % for each card
 2. **Key Card Stats** - Success rate for seeing key cards by turn 4
 3. **Ideal Setups** - Success rate for assembling specific combos (evaluated at each setup's turn_limit)
 4. **Mulligan Stats** - Distribution of mulligan counts across games

+### Opening Hand Analysis 🎰
+5. **Opening Hands** - Which opening hand patterns lead to setup success
+   - Shows patterns like "3L 2C +Survival+Squee"
+   - Success rate for each ideal setup per pattern
+   - Average success across all setups
+   - Identifies god hands vs mulligan hands

+### Game State Tracking
+6. **Graveyard Stats** - Cards in graveyard by turn 4 (from discards)
+7. **Battlefield Stats** - Creatures and lands in play by turn 4
+8. **Madness Casts** - Frequency of madness triggers by card
+9. **Flashback Casts** - Frequency of flashback usage by card
+10. **Tutored Cards** - What cards are searched for (e.g., Survival targets)

+### Summary
-5. **Summary** - Average lands, cards seen, mulligan rate, and simulation parameters
+11. **Summary** - Average lands, cards seen, mulligan rate, graveyard size, and simulation parameters

 ## Project Structure